Student Services

 Student Athletics and Outdoor Programs

-Student Activity Center (SAC)
+Student Activities Center (SAC)

 Constructed in 1999, the 26,000 square foot Student Activities Center offers numerous personal fitness and athletic opportunities.
 It houses a full-sized gym for basketball, two racquetball/squash courts, and an extensive exercise and free-weight training room as well as an outdoor training area.
-Regularly scheduled activities include basketball, volleyball, soccer, pickleball, handball, ultimate Frisbee, table tennis, Karate-do, fencing, archery, yoga, and a variety of fitness classes.
+Regularly scheduled activities include basketball, volleyball, soccer, pickleball, badminton, handball, ultimate Frisbee, table tennis, fencing, archery, yoga, and a variety of fitness classes.
 Equipment to play pool, table tennis, and many racquet sports are also available.

 Athletics

 St. John’s provides weekly intramural competitions in a host of activities, including soccer, volleyball, ultimate Frisbee, basketball, softball, and handball, as well as special tournaments throughout the year.
 Individual points are earned for participation as well as athletic prowess.
+Coaching is available for all our sports offerings.

 Outdoor Program